muskaan54/Pharmaceutical-sales-analysis-PowerBI/README.md

-# Pharmaceutical-sales-analysis-PowerBI

-This readme file provides an overview and instructions for understanding the pharmaceutical sales data included in this dataset.
-Please read the information below to familiarize yourself with the data format, variables, and any additional details.
+# Pharmaceutical Sales Analysis using Power BI

+## Introduction

+This project focuses on analyzing pharmaceutical sales data to gain valuable insights into the company's performance and customer behavior.
+The dataset contains information about sales of various drugs or medications, including details such as customer names, cities, countries, product names, quantities purchased, prices, sales amounts, and more.
+The analysis will be carried out using Power BI to visualize and understand the data effectively.

-## Data Format:
+## Dataset Overview

-The data is typically provided in a tabular format as an Excel spreadsheet.
-Each row represents a specific sales entry, and each column represents a variable mentioned above (e.g., Distributer, customer, name, city, country, product name etc ).
+The pharmaceutical sales dataset is provided in a tabular format as an Excel spreadsheet.
+Each row represents a specific sales entry, while each column represents a different variable, including:

-## Dataset Overview:
-The pharmaceutical sales data contains information about sales of various drugs or medications over a specific period.
-The dataset includes the following variables:

-Distributor- &nbsp; Name of Wholesaler
+- Distributor: Name of the wholesaler.

-Customer Name- &nbsp; 	Name of customer
+- Customer Name: Name of the customer.

-City- &nbsp; 	Customer's city

-Country- &nbsp; 	Customer's country

-Latitude- &nbsp; 	Customer's Geo Latitude

-Longitude- &nbsp; 	Customer's Geo Longitude
+- City: Customer's city.
+- Country: Customer's country.
+- Latitude: Customer's geographic latitude.
+- Longitude: Customer's geographic longitude.

-Channel- &nbsp; 	Class of buyer (Hospital, Pharmacy)
+- Channel: Class of buyer (Hospital, Pharmacy).

-Sub-channel- &nbsp; 	Sector of the buyer (Government, Private, etc.)
+- Sub-channel: Sector of the buyer (Government, Private, etc.).

-Product Name- &nbsp; 	Name of Drug
+- Product Name: Name of the drug.

-Product Class- &nbsp; 	Class of Drug (Antibiotics, etc.)
+- Product Class: Class of the drug (Antibiotics, etc.).

-Quantity- &nbsp; 	Quantity purchased
+- Quantity: Quantity purchased.

-Price- &nbsp; 	Price product was sold for
+- Price: Price the product was sold for.

-Sales- &nbsp; 	Amount made from sale
+- Sales: Amount made from the sale.

-Month- &nbsp; 	Month sale was made

-Year- &nbsp; 	Year sale was made
+- Month: Month of the sale.
+- Year: Year of the sale.

-Name of Sales Rep- &nbsp; 		Name of the Sales rep who facilitated the sale
+- Name of Sales Rep: Name of the sales representative who facilitated the sale.

-Manager- &nbsp; 		Sales rep's Manager Name
+- Manager: Sales rep's manager's name.

-Sales Team- &nbsp; 		Sale rep's team
+- Sales Team: Sales rep's team.

 ## Business Requirements

-1. Analyse company’s overall sales performance by yearbymonth,by customer cities,by channel,bysub-channel ,top drug class by sales, top drug by sales, top customer city by sales.
+The analysis aims to fulfill the following business requirements:

+1. Analyze the company's overall sales performance:
+   - Sales trends over the years and months.
+   - Sales by customer cities, channels, and sub-channels.
+   - Top drug classes and top drugs based on sales.
+   - Top customer cities based on sales.

+2. Analyze sales by distributors and products:
+   - Top 5 products, customers, and cities based on sales.
-2. Analyse sales by distributors and product, top 5 product, customer and cities, sales numbers split by channels and sub-channels.
+   - Sales numbers split by channels and sub-channels.

-3. Analyse sales by sales-team split by product and sales by sales-team split by product class.
+3. Analyze sales by sales teams:
+   - Sales split by product and product class for each sales team.

-4. A detailed analysis showing Top sales managers, Top sales reps, Top product split by sales team contributions answering.
-An ability to filter/slice data by year and months.
+4. Detailed analysis of top sales managers and sales representatives:
+   - Top-performing sales managers based on sales contributions.
+   - Top-performing sales representatives based on sales contributions.
+   - Top products split by sales team contributions.

-## Data Cleaning and Transform [PowerQuery Editor]
+## Data Cleaning and Transformation [Power Query Editor]

-The provided dataset was relatively clean and well organized; hence only a little work was required in this step;
- the following steps were carried out...
+The dataset provided was relatively clean and well-organized, requiring minimal data cleaning.
+The following steps were performed using Power Query Editor:

-1. Correct column heading provided
+1. Correct column headings were provided.
-2. Correct data type is assigned to columns
+2. Appropriate data types were assigned to each column.

+## Power BI Dashboard

+The analysis results and insights will be presented in an interactive Power BI dashboard.
+The dashboard will allow stakeholders to filter and slice the data by year and months, enabling them to explore and visualize pharmaceutical sales data effectively.